doctrine/orm/docs/en/reference/advanced-configuration.rst

-The method ``EntityManager#getReference($entityName, $identifier)`` lets you obtain a reference to an entity for which the identifier is known, without loading that entity from the database.
+The method ``EntityManager#getReference($entityName, $identifier)`` lets you obtain a reference to an entity for which the identifier is known, without necessarily loading that entity from the database.
 This is useful, for example, as a performance enhancement, when you want to establish an association to an entity for which you have the identifier.

-You could simply do this:
+Consider the following example:

 .. code-block:: php